-- Tablets, laptops, notebooks, or any other personal computing devices, including wearable technology - Models that can access the internet, have wireless, Bluetooth, cellular, audio/video recording and playing, camera, or any other smartphone-type feature - Models that have QWERTY (typewriter-like) keypad, pen-input, or stylus - Models that use electrical outlets, make noise, or have a paper tape (unless approved as an accommodation).
+- Tablets, laptops, notebooks, or any other personal computing devices, including wearable technology - Models that can access the internet, have wireless, Bluetooth, cellular, audio/video recording and playing, camera, or any other smartphone-type feature - Models that have a computer-style (QWERTY) keyboard, pen-input, or stylus - Models that use electrical outlets, make noise, or have a paper tape (unless approved as an accommodation).
 In addition, the use of hardware peripherals such as a stylus with an approved calculator is not permitted.
 Some models with touch-screen capability are not permitted (e.g., Casio ClassPad).